Richard Benyon: Property

 Benyon has a wealth of over £100 million as of 2014, from his control of the Englefield Estate, a 14000 acre estate of mainly rural land and property in West Berkshire and Hampshire between Reading, Newbury and Basingstoke.
 It is the largest private landowner in West Berkshire.
 The family seat is Englefield House, a large Grade II* listed building owned by the Benyon family for many generations.

 Englefield Estates owns the Benyon Estate, a portfolio of 371 homes in Hackney, London.
 His brother Edward Benyon manages the London properties.
 In March 2014, the Benyon Estate bought a 10% stake in the New Era Estate in Hoxton, and was awarded the contract to manage the estate.
 They sold their share in November 2014 following a dispute over rent.

 Benyon also owns the Glenmazeran Estate in Inverness, Scotland.

 Personal life

-In December 2017, Benyon was banned from driving for six months after admitting to using a mobile phone while driving 5 to 7 metres in a traffic jam.
+In December 2017, Benyon was banned from driving for six months after pleading guilty to texting while driving.
 He had previously spoken out against mobile phone-using drivers after four people were killed by a distracted driver in an accident in his constituency.

 Benyon was appointed Lord Chamberlain by King Charles III on 4 November 2024, and was appointed a Knight Grand Cross of the Royal Victorian Order (GCVO).